ogata-lab/eipl-docs/en/docs/model/SARNN.md

 <!-- #################################################################################################### -->
 ----
 ## Loss Scheduler {#loss_scheduler}
-The loss scheduler is a `callback` function that gradually weights the prediction error of the attention point according to the epoch, and is an important feature for training SARNN.
-The following figure shows the weighting curve for each `curve_name` argument, where the horizontal axis is the number of epochs and the vertical axis is the weighting value.
-Loss weighting starts from 0 and returns the maximum weighting value (e.g. 0.1) at the epoch set by `decay_end` (e.g. 100).
-Note that the maximum weighting value is specified by the `__call__` method.
-This class supports the five types of curves shown in the figure (linear, S-curve, inverse S-curve, deceleration, and acceleration interpolation).
+The loss scheduler is a `callback` function that gradually assigns weights to the prediction error of the attention point based on the number of epochs.
+It is an important feature for SARNN training.
+The figure below shows the weighting curve for each `curve_name` argument, where the horizontal axis represents the number of epochs and the vertical axis represents the weighting value.
+The decay weighting starts at 0 and gradually reaches the maximum weighting value (e.g. 0.1) at the epoch specified by `decay_end` (e.g. 100).
+It is important to note that the maximum weighting value is determined by the `__call__` method.
+This class supports five types of curves, as shown in the figure: linear, S-curve, inverse S-curve, decay, and acceleration interpolation.

 ![loss_schedular](img/loss_scheduler.webp){: .center}

-The reason for using the error scheduler for training SARNN is to allow the filters of the CNN to be "freely" trained in the early stages of training.
-Since the Encoder and Decoder weights of SARNN are initialized randomly, visual features are not properly extracted/learned in the early learning phase.
+The reason for using the error scheduler in SARNN training is to allow the CNN filters to be trained more freely in the early stages.
+Since the encoder and decoder weights of SARNN are randomly initialized, visual features may not be correctly extracted or learned during the initial learning phase.

-If the attention prediction error obtained in such a situation is propagated backward, the attention point will not be correctly directed to the work object, and the attention point that minimizes the "prediction image error" will be learned.
-Therefore, it is possible to obtain an attention point that focuses only on the work object by ignoring the prediction error of the attention point in the initial stage of learning, and learning the error of the attention point prediction when the filter of the CNN finishes learning the features.
-The `decay_end` adjusts the learning timing of the CNN, which is usually set around 1000 epochs, but may need to be adjusted depending on the task.
+When the prediction error of attention obtained in such a situation is backpropagated, the attention point may not be correctly directed to the work object.
+Instead, the attention point that minimizes the "prediction image error" is learned.
+Therefore, by ignoring the prediction error of the attention point at the initial stage of learning, it is possible to obtain an attention point that focuses only on the work object.
+The attention point prediction error is then learned when the CNN filters have finished learning features.
+The `decay_end` parameter sets the learning time of the CNN, which is typically set to about 1000 epochs, but may need to be adjusted depending on the task.

 ```python title="<a href=https://github.com/ogata-lab/eipl/blob/master/eipl/utils/callback.py>[SOURCE] callback.py</a>" linenums="1"